7 Tables

 • 6 cylinders

-Make a list of all the cars with the corresponding data that meet these conditions.
+Create a list of all cars with their data that meet these conditions.